Polymorphism in Java: Compile time and Runtime Polymorphism

 • To address certain programming requirements, operator overloading enables programmers to utilize operators or method names as if they were user-defined types.

-• As an example, the Java '+' operator can be used for both addition (with operands of the same data type) and string concatenation (with operands of the string type).
+• As an example, the Java '+' operator can be used for both addition (with operands of the same data type in Java) and string concatenation (with operands of the string type).

 • The expressiveness and functionality of the code are improved by the flexibility of the operator usage.